 Estimates for the most recent year are extrapolated, using indicators that are based on the same sources as those used for the PBT estimates.
 For dividends received by U.S. corporations from abroad, the IRS-based estimates are extrapolated using dividends paid by foreign corporations from the ITAs.
 For regulated investment companies, the estimates are extrapolated based on data from the Investment Company Institute.
+For real estate investment trusts, the estimates are extrapolated based on industry source data.
 For Federal Reserve banks and for federally sponsored credit agencies, the estimates for dividends are prepared using the same methods as those used for the preceding year (see the technical note, table 13.9, line 34).
 As with the preceding annual estimates, total net corporate dividends less dividend payments made to government yields personal dividend income.